Blogger's Event on Castiliogne: the Lost Genius - Queen's Gallery, Royal Collection

-For the Blogger’s Event held at the Queen’s gallery, Buckingham Palace, Senior curator of Prints and Drawings Martin Clayton sat down and asked me whether I knew Castiliogne.
+For the Blogger's Event held at the Queen's Gallery, Buckingham Palace, Senior Curator of Prints and Drawings Martin Clayton sat down and asked me whether I knew Castiliogne.
 I was in fact invited to this event, the first of its kind held in an institution like this, and here I was, sipping my coffee in this shiny beautiful teacup, with little knowledge about the artist.
 I was lost as this so-called Lost Genius.

-But hang on, I am not pretending to be anything but a mere art blogger and just as I am experimenting and expanding my knowledge about art, the Queen’s gallery had hosted a Blogger’s event – something that in my past three years of art blogging has never happened before.
-In fact, talking to a curator as if we are old friends – (me suggesting some social media strategy for the Royal Collection), – ehrm, is quite astounding.
+But hang on, I am not pretending to be anything but a mere art blogger and just as I am experimenting and expanding my knowledge about art, the Queen's gallery had hosted a Blogger's event – something that in my past three years of art blogging has never happened before.
+In fact, talking to a curator as if we are old friends – (me suggesting some social media strategy for the Royal Collection), – ehem, is quite astounding.

 Forgive me, if I was flexing my social media muscles, but this isn't an ordinary day.
 For example, Tate Director Nicholas Serota will never talk to me.
 Period.
 He will be too impatient to talk to someone who doesn't know her art history.
 But Mr Martin Clayton – who also curated the Royal Collection's Leonardo da Vinci's anatomical drawings last year – invited bloggers to be part of re-discovering this Lost Genius.

-Frankly, it’s a bold move and this event does not only cast the limelight on Castiliogne, it also casts a light on how you market a forgotten artist back in the public consciousness.
-You don’t just go big, you also go grassroots.
+Frankly, it's a bold move and this event does not only cast the limelight on Castiliogne, but it also casts a light on how you market a forgotten artist back in the public consciousness.
+You don't just go big, you also go grassroots.
 You reach out to the bloggers.
 Period.

-What I learned from the curator’s talk is that not only is Castiliogne as tempestuous and hard-headed like Caravaggio (had his share of run-ins with the law – apparently slashed one of his works, threw his sister off a roof and more), he was also as great as an artist like Caravaggio.
+What I learned from the curator's talk is that not only is Castiliogne as tempestuous and hard-headed as Caravaggio (had his share of run-ins with the law – apparently slashed one of his works, threw his sister off a roof and more), but he was also as great as an artist like Caravaggio.
 In fact, Caravaggio and Castiliogne (while that sounds like a rhyme) can go hand in hand in a duel for the technique of alla prima, drawing directly with oil on paper, without any underdrawings nor any preparatory drawings.
 Well, that shows their mastery of the medium as this requires them to paint fast and it also demonstrates their top skills as draughtsmen.

-But Castiliogne wasn’t just a bad-boy, he was also innovative.** He invented the monotype**, the only Italian to use this kind of printing technique which he used to copy Rembrandt prints.
-Now influenced by Rembrandt, Castioliogne also fashioned his etching projects like his idol’s and Martin says that while Rembrandt is still the best draughtsman in the entire world, Castiliogne is not trailing very far behind.
+But Castiliogne wasn't just a bad boy, he was also innovative.** He invented the monotype**, the only Italian to use this kind of printing technique which he used to copy Rembrandt prints.
+Now influenced by Rembrandt, Castioliogne also fashioned his etching projects like his idol's and Martin says that while Rembrandt is still the best draughtsman in the entire world, Castiliogne is not trailing very far behind.

 While I really like the prints, I wish I could have seen some of his larger paintings as well.
 My first thought was the 'genius' title might be over the top, but the curator argues that this exhibition will prove that Castiliogne deserves to be in the ranks of the Caravaggios, the Titians and the Rembrandts.